jjloomis/adobe-audition-basic-audio-editing/README.md

 ## GitHub

-Fork the repository or contribute content here.
+Fork this GitBook or contribute content/ fixes/ suggestions by visiting the GitHub repository.

 ## License